-- 4 tablespoons cold unsalted butter (1/2 stick), diced
+- 4 tablespoons cold unsalted butter (1/2 stick) diced, very cold

-- Place the flour, sugar and salt in the bowl of a food processor fitted with a steel blade.
-Pulse a few times to combine the dry ingredients.
+- Place the flour, sugar, and salt in the bowl of the food processor. fitted with a steel blade.
+Pulse a few times to combine.

-- Add the diced butter and pulse a few times to coat each cube of butter.
-Continue pulsing 12 to 15 times or until the butter is the size of peas.
+- Add the butter and toss quickly with your fingers to coat each club of butter with the flour.
+Pulse 12 to 15 times or until the butter is the size of peas.

-- With the motor running, add 1/4 cup of ice water through the feed tube.
-Keep hitting the pulse button to combine, but stop the processor just before the dough comes together.
+- With the motor running, add 1/4 cup ice water all at once through the feed tube.
+Keep hitting the pulse button to combine, but stop the machine just before the dough comes together.

-- Using a pastry scraper, cut the dough into two equal portions and form into 2 disks.
-Wrap each with plastic wrap and refrigerate one for at least 1 hour.
-Freeze the other pastry.
+- Turn the dough out onto a well~floured surface and form into 2 disks.
+Wrap with plastic wrap and refrigerate one of the disks for at least an hour.
+Freeze the other disk.

-- Gently fold the border over the apples, pleating it to make a circle.
+- Gently fold the border over the apples, pleating to make it into a circle, if desired.